Why are autistic children sensitive to noise?

 2. What is an acoustically friendly environment for autism?

-An acoustically friendly environment minimizes unwanted sound, reduces echo, and creates a predictable sensory experience for individuals with Autism Spectrum Condition (ASC).
+An acoustically friendly environment minimizes unwanted sound, reduces echo, and creates a predictable sensory experience for autistic people.
 (ResearchGate)

-3. Can a quiet room help my child with Autism Spectrum Condition at home?
+3. Can a quiet room help my autistic child at home?

 Yes.
-Quiet rooms provide controlled, low-stimulation environments where children with Autism Spectrum Condition (ASC) can calm down, focus, and regulate emotions more effectively.
+Quiet rooms provide controlled, low-stimulation environments where autistic children can calm down, focus, and regulate emotions more effectively.

 4. What design features matter most in autism-friendly spaces?